Two thousand stripling warriors

 The two thousand stripling warriors, also known as The Army of Helaman, are an army of young men in the Book of Mormon, first mentioned in the Book of Alma.
 They are portrayed as extremely valiant and loyal warriors; in the text, all are wounded in battle and yet survive.

-Book of Mormon

-Historical roots

-The story of the stripling warriors presents a juxtaposition of pacifism and militarism among believers.
+Background

 Four of the sons of Mosiah, including Ammon, were converted miraculously from rebellious youth into believers.
 Ammon and his brothers embark on a mission to the land of Nephi, and his converts there lay down their lives during attacks by their brethren, which leads to additional conversions.
 They refuse to take arms due to their conversion.

-The missionaries and Lamanite converts migrate to Nephite lands, where they are protected by the Nephite military.